meihonggao/GAE-LGA/README.md

   * PyTrorch 1.9.1
   * NumPy 1.19.2
   * scikit-learn 0.24.1
+This model is tested in the conda environment.
+It is also recommended that you use this method to test the program.
+Of course, you can also execute the program in the way you are used to.

 ## Code
 This directory stores the python code of the model